linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 the mTLS magic is possible because the control-plane (specifically the `identity` component) issues a Leaf certificate that the proxy uses to authenticate itself with other services.
 This feels all nice and fine, right?
-But how does the identity component ensure it's issuing certificate for a proxy in the cluster? and not some intruder who wants to communicate with other services in the cluster?
+But how does the identity component ensure it is issuing a certificate or a proxy in the cluster and not some intruder trying to communicate with other services in the cluster?
 How does the control-plane ensure identities of the proxies itself?
-Now, Let's dive into that :)
+We'll answer those questions in this blog post.
+Let's dive in!

 ## Kubernetes Service Accounts